The AWS IAM service lets you control access to your Amazon resources

 In order to intelligently assign permissions to users, group, and resources, you create policy documents in JSON format specifying the precise access needed.
 But without properly testing your policies, it’s difficult to be sure that your application and services will behave exactly the way you want.
 AWS allows you to safely simulate your configuration so you can test and validate your policies.

 You can test existing and new policies attached to IAM users, groups, or roles in your AWS account, simulate real-world scenarios by providing condition keys such as IP address or dates, and test your policies against selected services and selected actions.
 For example, you can test your policy to ensure that it allows a user to launch or stop an instance, but not terminate instances.

 2. Know when your AWS IAM access key was last used

-Managed polices allow you to attach a single access control policy to multiple entities (IAM users, groups, and roles).
-You can created administrators with limited authority in order to precisely delegate management responsibilities.
+Managed policies allow you to attach a single access control policy to multiple entities (IAM users, groups, and roles).
+You can create administrators with limited authority in order to precisely delegate management responsibilities.
 These administrators might, for instance, have the ability to create users, groups, and roles, but could only grant access using a restricted set of managed policies.

 4. Autoformat and review your policy error

 You can enable autoformatting for your JSON policies.
 Navigate to any policy editing page and make sure that the “Use autoformatting for policy editing” check-box is selected.
 When you then click the Validate Policy button, your policy formatting will be checked, displaying error messages identifying the line number where a JSON error occurs.